 John Robert Rankin, of Faunsdale, AL, age 95, died Friday evening, April 5, 2019.
 He was the third of five children born to Amzi Godden Rankin, Sr. dairyman, and Susie Legg Rankin, homemaker.

-To send flowers in memory of John Robert Rankin, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John Robert Rankin, please visit our Heartfelt Sympathies Store.

 His life began on October 7, 1923, at Catherine, Alabama.
 Later his family lived at Springlake Farms near Birmingham and Jemison Farms at Alfalfa, near Demopolis, AL. John’s strong drive showed early in life as he survived serious illness (infant colitis and later malaria).
 He was a Boy Scout, and despite a polio epidemic and the Great Depression, traveled by train to Washington DC for the Boy Scout Jamboree.
 He attended elementary and high school in Demopolis City schools, playing on the high school football team.